ICEEFT Certified EFT Trainers

 DR. SCOTT R. WOOLLEY, PH.D.

 Dr. Scott R. Woolley is a Distinguished Professor of the Couple and Family Therapy Masters and Doctoral Programs in the California School of Professional Psychology at Alliant International University.
 He is a founder and Director of the San Diego Center for EFT and the Executive Director of the Training and Research Institute for EFT at Alliant (TRIEFT Alliant).
 Scott has worked closely with Sue Johnson since the late 1990s and is one of the original ICEEFT trainers.
 He has provided over 80 international trainings in Asia, Europe, and South, Central and North America and nearly 200 trainings across the United States.
 Scott maintains an active practice in couple and family therapy in San Diego, California.

 As of October 2018, there are 56 EFT Trainers worldwide.
 Thirty-seven train in North America, including Mexico.
-Three train in their home countries of The Netherlands, one each in Australia, Belgium, Denmark, Finland and Greece.
+Three train in their home countries of the Netherlands, one each in Australia, Belgium, Denmark, Finland, Germany and Greece.
 Some trainers also regularly train in Asia, England, Estonia, France, Hungary, Ireland, Israel, Italy, Germany, New Zealand, Norway, Romania, Russia, Slovenia, South Africa, several South and Central American countries, Spain, Sweden, Switzerland, and Turkey.

 Trainer candidates are currently being considered only where a Trainer candidate fluently speaks a language other than English and/or in areas outside North America.
 Currently, in North America, there is a moratorium on new Trainer Candidates.